bashclub/zamba-lxc-toolbox/README.md

 ```bash
 bash install.sh
 ```
-After container creation, you will be prompted to select the service to install.
-Depending on the service you will be asked some more questions durnig installation.
+After container creation, you will be prompted to select the service to install and depending on the service there may be some more questions during installation.

-Once the script has finished, the container is installed and running and you can continue with the service specitfic configuration.
+Once the script has finished, the container is installed and running and you can continue with the service specific configuration.